Exosomal AHSG in ovarian cancer ascites inhibits malignant progression of ovarian cancer by p53/FAK/Src signaling

 We thank all volunteers in this study for their cooperation and the support of gynecologists in Xuzhou Central Hospital.

-Funding: This study was supported by the Natural Science Foundation of China (No. 82173883, China); the Science and Technology Foundation of Xuzhou (No. KC21010, China); the Natural Science Foundation of the Jiangsu Higher Education Institutions of China (No. 18KA350002, China); the Provincial Commission of Health and Family Planning in Jiangsu Province (No. H2017079, China) and the Science and Technology Planning Project of Jiangsu Province (No. BE2019636, China).
+Funding: This study was supported by the National Natural Science Foundation of China (No. 82173883, China); the Science and Technology Foundation of Xuzhou (No. KC21010, China); the Natural Science Foundation of the Jiangsu Higher Education Institutions of China (No. 18KA350002, China); the Provincial Commission of Health and Family Planning in Jiangsu Province (No. H2017079, China) and the Science and Technology Planning Project of Jiangsu Province (No. BE2019636, China).

 Footnote